oslabs-beta/tkyo-drift/tkyo-drift/README.md

 TODO: We should add some advice that running tkyoDriftSetTraining.py should be done in a dev environment, and then the data should be moved into the production data folder.

+TODO: The file size warning should be updated to include estimates for the log and scalar files.

 # AI Temporal Knowledge Yield Output Drift Tracker (TKYO Drift)

 TKYO Drift is a lightweight, transparent drift tracking library for AI workflows.
 It embeds I/O Pairs and compares them to a configurable baseline to detect drift in semantic, conceptual, or lexical meaning over time.